Keeping Children Safe at West Kirby Primary School

 All adults who work in school have a responsibility to read and understand all safeguarding policies.
 This expectation is displayed as the school’s ‘Good Practice Guide to Safeguarding Children and Young People in Education’ and can be found in our school Safeguarding file

 Schools have a duty to safeguard children from radicalisation and extremism.
 This is referred to as Prevent.
-Advice for schools and childcare providers is available in the June 2015 guidance: The Prevent Duty
+Advice for schools and childcare providers is available in the DfE guidance: The Prevent Duty

 All adults at West Kirby Primary School are made aware of the school Whistleblowing Policy which explains that staff should report any concerns about a colleague to the Headteacher, and any concerns about the Headteacher to the Chair of Governors to investigate.
 The NSPCC provides an anonymous, free advice line to support employees wishing to raise a concern about how their organisation has managed a child protection concern: 0800 028 0285.